NirupamYashas/DOSP_Project1_BitcoinMining/README.md

 ## 2. Result for running the program on Input: 4

+- The CPU to Real-time ratio for four leading zeroes with 100 workers is 5.63650, the ratio for 500 workers is 5.77696, and the ratio for 1000 workers is 5.86406.
+The utilization of the cores keeps on increasing when we increase the cores.

 ## 3. The coin with the most 0s you managed to find
 - We managed to find 2 coins with 6 Leading Zeros with 1.81986 cpu time to real-time ratio
 - ![Q3_img](../DOSP_Project1_BitcoinMining/6 leading zeroes and 2 workers.png)